sara-sabr/ITStrategy/presentations/en/SLF.md

 ## Agenda

-1. Nonconventional approach to IT Strategy
-2. Focus Areas
-3. Strategies and Actions
-Who we are..
+Who we are
+Approach
+Benefits

 ---